aegjoyce/ha-addons/scrypted-thin/README.md

 ## About

-This add-on allows you to set up Scrypted on your Home Assistant instance.
+This add-on allows you to set up Scrypted Thin on your Home Assistant instance.

 Scrypted offers many benefits, but perhaps its most useful function is providing super-low-latency HomeKit camera streaming and support for HomeKit Secure Video.